chrislagamba/chrislagamba/README.md

 - 🤔 I’m looking for help with signal processing/speech analysis.
 My thesis/dissertation work will focus on the use of speech analysis for the early detection of asthma/COPD exacerbations.

-- 💬 Ask me about my thesis/dissertation work!
+- 💬 Ask me about my thesis/dissertation work or what videogame I'm currently playing!

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: